Mansayy/ML_Cybersecurity/README.md

 Once the data is uploaded the file can be executed directly.

-Detailed description regarding the same is in report.pdf
+Detailed description regarding the same is in mj2966_hw4_backdoor.pdf